GoobyCorp/MLSSE/README.md

                         The level you want Mario to have --luigi-level LUIGI_LEVEL
-                        The level you want Luigi to have --gold GOLD           The amount of gold you want --mushrooms MUSHROOMS
+                        The level you want Luigi to have --coins COINS         The amount of coins you want --mushrooms MUSHROOMS
                         The amount of mushrooms you want --super-mushrooms SUPER_MUSHROOMS